livvie1988/OliviaSkinner/Locale-instructions.md

 ---

 ### Merge request
- - Once the locale has been properly translated or updated, the commit title (usually where it reads `Create new file` or `Update xx_XX.json`) must be completely replaced with the language name in its native form.
+ - Once the locale has been properly translated or updated, the commit title (usually where it reads `Create xx_XX.json` or `Update xx_XX.json`) must be completely replaced with the language name in its native form.
 Using the previous example for a Russian locale, the commit title must have only the original name `Русский` and nothing else.
  - Descriptions are not required to be filled in

 ---